-By 2001, Masifundise had transformed and repositioned itself as the only development organization working in this niche area of Small- scale fishing and in 2004, registered itself as an independent trust to support small-scale fishing communities in mobilizing, lobbying, and advocating for legal recognition and sustainable livelihoods through social agency and self-organization.
-During its first phase as the Masifundise Development Trust (2004 to 2012) Masifundise, in alliance with Coastal Links, a movement of small-fishers from 16 coastal towns in the Western Cape, and their partners, actively mobilized and advocated for the inclusion of small-scale fishers as a legally recognized category of fishers in the Marine Living Resources Act (MRLA).
-A 2007 Equality Court Order instructed government to amend the MRLA and, develop a small-scale fisher policy.
-Five years later (2012), when government adopted a Small-scale Fishers Policy (SSFP), crafted in partnership with Coastal Links and Masifundise, Coastal Links transformed itself into a national body with a footprint across all four coastal provinces – the Western Cape, Northern Cape, Eastern Cape and KwaZulu-Natal.
+In 2004 Masifundise Development Trust registered itself as an independent trust to support small-scale fishing communities in mobilizing, lobbying, and advocating for legal recognition and sustainable livelihoods through social agency and self-organization.
+During this phase (2004 to 2012) Masifundise, in alliance with Coastal Links (CLSA), a movement of small-scale fishers in the Western Cape, and their partners, advocated for the inclusion of small-scale fishers as a legally recognized category of fishers in the Marine Living Resources Act (MLRA).
+After a sustained period of social mobilization and activism the Equality Court (2007) instructed government to amend the MLRA and develop a small-scale fisher policy.
+In 2012 government eventually adopted a Small-scale Fishers Policy (SSFP) and Coastal Links transformed itself into a national body across all four coastal provinces – the Western Cape, Northern Cape, Eastern Cape, and KwaZulu-Natal.

 In 2017 Masifundise entered a phase that can be characterized as one of deep reflection and strategic review.
 The catalyst for potential change was driven by three separate but inter-linked external evaluations (February-August 2017) that investigated and assessed Masifundise’ operational (internal) systems, external programmes, methodology, and governance, against the backdrop of a rapidly changing and dynamic political, social, and development context.